- For self- confidence and courage to overcome any difficulties.

 On the day of Baisakhi in Himachal Pradesh, people get up early in the mornings to have a ritual bath.
 2 diyas- one is Sangiya filled with oil, and the other is Jyot filed with ghee, are lighted and kept in a large saucer along with water pot, blades of evergreen grass, kush, incense, sandalwood, vermillion and dakshina (money).
 These items are considered sacred in the Hindu culture and with these, the worship of household deities is performed.
 Alms in the form of rice, pulses and coins are placed near the deity.
 This is called Nasrawan and is generally given to the family priest.

-When you are uncertain about what to do in Baisakhi, contact us for online puja services like e- puja and puja on zoom.
+When you are in confusion about what to do in this festival, contact us for Online Baisakhi Puja services at low-cost.
 We also provide puja samagri for doing puja.